Dorcen: History

+Since 2019, Dorcen Auto's factory has been unable to produce due to low sales numbers with Dorcen filing for bankruptcy in 2021.
+As of 2022, Dorcen Auto and Huoxingshi Technology jointly established Niutron's production line to produce the Niutron NV electric crossover SUV.
+Dorcen Auto is responsible for providing the production facilities and automobile production qualifications.
+As of December 2022, Niutron announced that the firm's first EV model, Niutron NV could not be delivered fast enough, and a full refund to more than 24,000 consumers would be made within 48 hours.

+In June 2023, news of the Niutron NV surfaced, with the vehicle now being sold by Docan as the Docan V07.
+Docan is the renamed Dorcen brand, with the Chinese name remaining to be Dacheng (大乘).

 Facilities

 Dorcen had plants for assembly in Jiangsu and Jiangxi.
 The Jiangsu plant, established in 2015 by Zotye and the Jintan Auto Group, was located in the Jintan District of Changzhou.
 Dorcen had two plants in Jiangxi: the former JMCGL one, aimed at producing pickups and minivans, and the Jiangxi Dorcen Automotive Technology Industrial Park, established in December 2018.

 As of 2022, Dorcen's former plant in Jiangxi was operated by BYD.

 Products

 Dorcen mainly sold crossovers based on Zotye Domy and Hanteng products.
 Dorcen also sold products from the related Qiling (骐铃 (Qílíng)) pickup marque (T5 and T7).
 In June 2018, Jiangxi Dorcen unveiled a Qiling-badged light, forward control truck named as the H300, based on the Isuzu N-series.
 An upcoming Chinese market product for Qiling, the T15 pickup, was unveiled at the 2019 Shanghai Motor Show.
 Qiling products introduced after Dorcen Motor Co., Ltd. acquisition may be identified by the JDMC (standing for Jiangxi Dorcen Motor Company) badging.

 Products from Dorcen are listed below: